microsoft/finops-toolkit/docs-mslearn/framework/understand/anomalies.md

 ---
-title: Managing anomalies
+title: Anomaly management
-description: This article helps you understand the managing anomalies capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+description: This article helps you understand the anomaly management capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 author: bandersmsft
 ms.author: banders
-ms.date: 06/06/2024
+ms.date: 07/14/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: micflan
-# customer intent: As a FinOps practitioner, I want to understand the managing anomalies capability so that I can implement it in the Microsoft Cloud.
+# customer intent: As a FinOps practitioner, I want to understand the anomaly management capability so that I can implement it in the Microsoft Cloud.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
-# Managing anomalies
+# Anomaly management

-This article helps you understand the managing anomalies capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+This article helps you understand the anomaly management capability within the FinOps Framework and how to implement that in the Microsoft Cloud.

 <br>

 ## Definition

-**Managing anomalies refers to the practice of detecting and addressing abnormal or unexpected cost and usage patterns in a timely manner.**
+**Anomaly management refers to the practice of detecting and addressing abnormal or unexpected cost and usage patterns in a timely manner.**

 Use automated tools to detect anomalies and notify stakeholders.
 Review usage trends periodically to reveal anomalies that automated tools might miss.